Adw0rm-sec/VISTA/README.md

 mvn -q clean package
 ```

-The compiled JAR will be available under `target/vista-0.2.1.jar`.
+The compiled JAR will be available for direct use.

-You can also download a release JAR from the [GitHub Releases page](https://github.com/Adw0rm-sec/VISTA/releases/latest).

-> ⚠️ For production builds, tests have been removed to reduce footprint.
-Maintain a dev branch with tests if needed.

----

 ### 2. Load in Burp